-Pericardium was able to withstand two hours of repetitive stress without rupturing completely.
-Results of the longterm experiments are shown in Table 1 and 2.
+Pericardium was able to withstand two hours of repetitive stress without Results of the longterm experiments are shown in Table 1 and 2.
 Length and diameter of Dacron and thickness of the pericardium before and after the two-hour measurements can be seen in these tables.

 During the experiment, water is dripping out of the Dacron.
-This also happened during the experiments with pericardium, where water at certain points began to leak out of holes near the suture and near the edges of the tubes.
+This also happened during the experiments with pericardium,

 After two hours, the length of Dacron is increased 2 mm (Table 1).
 The diameter did not change.
-At the end of Measurement 1 and 2 of the pericardium, the thickness decreased (Table 2).
-The difference in thickness of the pericardium before and after Measurement 1 is 7 μ m (7%).
-For Measurement 2 the same pericardium is used and after this measurement the thickness is decreased with 30 μ m (33%) compared to the thickness before Measurement 2.
+At the end of Measurement 1 and 2 of the pericardium, the thickness (Table 2).
+The difference in thickness of the pericardium before and after Measurement 1 is For Measurement 2 the same pericardium is used and after this measurement the thickness is decreased with (Compared to the thickness before Measurement 2.